Balboa Park is the best multi-use, multi-layered destination in North America.

 The beauty of this park is that it is not one single destination.
 The magic is in its various layers of activity.
 Just to walk the Prado in Balboa Park is a long, connected experience, all held together by the institutions and people who make it such a wonderfully interesting place to visit.

 Writing this post has revealed our passion for Balboa Park.
-We could picture ourselves spending a month just observing and talking with the many groups of local residents and institutions passionate about all aspects of the park.
+We could picture ourselves spending a month just observing and talking with the many groups of local residents and institutions that are passionate about all aspects of the park.

 Discussion: San Diego’s Central Waterfront...
 Can It Happen?